gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	# yum install openshift-origin-cartridge-php-5.3
 	# yum install openshift-origin-cartridge-mysql-5.1

-For a complete list of all cartridges that you are entitled to install,  you can perform a search using the yum command that will output all OpenShift Enterprise cartridges.

-**Note:  Execute the following on the node host.**

-	# yum search origin-cartridge

 ##**Clearing the cartridge cache**

 If a newly installed cartridge is not immediately available, it may be due to an outdated, cached cartridge list.
 The first time the REST API is accessed, the broker host uses MCollective to retrieve the list of available cartridges from a node host.
 By default, this list is cached for six hours in a production environment.
 If the installed cartridges are modified, the cache must be cleared either manually or by waiting until the cache expires before developers can access the updated list.

+To check the currently available cartridges, you can use the following command line utility:

+**Note:  Execute the following on the client host.**

+	$ rhc cartridge list

 Use the commands shown below to manually clear the cache on a broker host.

 **Note:  Execute the following on the broker host.**